 Cortex Board of Governance Model

-The Cortex Board of Governance model was designed for the purpose of focusing on the value that the organization can bring to the community.
+The Cortex Board of Governance Model focuses on the value that the organization can bring to the community.
 The main duties of the board of directors under this model are to clarify and establish outcomes to help the organization achieve success.
 Their duties include defining standards and expectations for performance to meet the objectives of the organization.

 Consensus Board Governance Model